Simhyeon/rif/meta.md

 * [x] Add node method is checker struct doesn't add children to node map
 * [x] .rifignore is not properly applied on directories
 * [x] Sanity fix doesn't fix non existent path error
+* [x] Update should fail on non modified file without force option but it doesn't